hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Using Bulk Jobs.md

 * The *Player collection* will show how much currency each player has, using the player query created earlier.
 You will see that the credit values have increased since the bulk operation.

 * The *playerTransactionAudit* collection shows all transactions around currency and Virtual Goods in individual records.
 This will show the bulk operation transactions made to credit each affected Player.

+<q>**Bulk Jobs for Scheduled Scripts?** Scheduling bulk jobs are available to use with the GameSparks scheduled scripts under System scripts for *Every Day*, *Every Hour*, or *Every Minute*.
+You can schedule one bulk job per scheduled script.</q>